rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/ActiveDirectoryLiveMountConfigInput.md

   - Supported in v9.0+
       List of valid SMB host IP addresses that can access the SMB share for this Live Mount.
 - mountExpiryInMinutes: System.Int32
+  - Supported in v9.2+
-  - Expiry hint of the mount in minutes.
+      Expiry hint of the mount in minutes.
 - domainControllerId: System.String
+  - Supported in v9.2+
-  - Domain Controller ID for which this mount is valid.
+      Domain Controller ID for which this mount is valid.
 If this parameter is present in the request, the validUsers, validIps, and password fields are ignored.
 - password: System.String
   - Supported in v9.0+
       Password to authenticate the mounting of the share on host.
 - shouldBeWritable: System.Boolean
+  - Supported in v9.2+
-  - Specifies whether the mount must be writable.
+      Specifies whether the mount must be writable.
 - domainName: System.String
   - Supported in v9.0+
       Valid Active Directory domain name for users accessing this Live Mount over SMB.